singhsahil2711/Sahil_3175225_Kubernetes-and-DevOps-Advanced/README.md

 ## Assignment Overview

-This project demonstrates deploying and managing a database and an API service within a Kubernetes (K8s) cluster, implementin ConfigMaps, Secrets, and horizontal scaling using a Horizontal Pod Autoscaler (HPA).
+This project demonstrates deploying and managing a database and an API service within a Kubernetes (K8s) cluster, implementing ConfigMaps, Secrets, and horizontal scaling using a Horizontal Pod Autoscaler (HPA).

 ## Table of Contents